 HOST COMMUNICATIONS, Inc. Lexington, Kentucky (1989 - 2003)

-Audio Services Director, Audio Producer and Engineer.
 Managed a multi-room recording facility servicing local and national clients; oversaw budgets; developed long-range operational and marketing goals; in 1992 designed and built one of Kentucky’s first all-digital studios.
 Produced and engineered soundtracks for: radio and television programs, advertising, sports programming, music, corporate communications, Internet, tape restoration, books on tape, and multimedia.
 Broadcast engineering for The NCAA Radio Network, The Triple Crown Radio Network, and several university and professional sports network properties.
 Produced soundtracks for national television shows and specials on Fox Sports Net and ESPN.

 HOUSE OF COMMONS FILMS, Inc. Lexington, Kentucky (1985 - 1989)